korpiq/datafaser-spec/fase.md

       - {selector on the selected data}

     "do":
-        operation on selected data
+        {operation on selected data}
     "else":
-        operation to run for each part of input data that "each" selection excludes.
+        {operation to run for each part of input data that "each" selection excludes}
     "none":
-        operation to run when "each" selects no items.
+        {operation to run when "each" selects no items}
     "failing":
-        operation taken for errors that happen during this fase.
+        {operation taken for errors that happen during this fase}

 ## Selections in a fase